sardisnetwork/docs/consensus.md

 # Consensus
-`Heco` adopts `HPoS` consensus mechanism with low transaction cost, low transaction latency, high transaction concurrency, and supports up to 21 validators.
+`Sardis` adopts `HPoS` consensus mechanism with low transaction cost, low transaction latency, high transaction concurrency, and supports up to 21 validators.

 HPoS is a combination of PoA and Pos.
 To become a validator, you need to submit a proposal first and wait for other active validators to vote on it, after more than half of them pass, you will be eligible to become a validator.
 Any address can stake to an address that qualifies to become a validator, and after the validator's staking volume ranks in the top 21, it will become an active validator in the next epoch.